couchbaselabs/couchbase-jdbc-driver/README.md

 [![license](https://img.shields.io/github/license/couchbase/couchbase-jvm-clients?color=brightgreen)](https://opensource.org/licenses/Apache-2.0)

-This project contains the source code for the Couchbase JDBC Driver which supports the Analytics Service (not Query!).
-Its main purpose is to provide the low-level glue to facilitate integration with high level BI-Tools like Tableau.
+This project contains the source code for the Couchbase JDBC Driver which supports Capella Analytics and Enterprise Analytics.
+Its main purpose is to provide connectivity to any BI tool that supports a generic JDBC connection.
+Some examples of BI tools that support generic JDBC connectivity and should work include tools like: Qlik (Qlik Sense), SAP BusinessObjects, IBM Cognos, MicroStrategy, Looker, ThoughtSpot, DBeaver, and others.

 ## Prerequisites
 - Java environment JDK 8+.
-- The Couchbase JDBC Driver is compatible with Couchbase Enterprise Analytics and the Analytics Service (note: it does not support the Query Service).
-Its main purpose is to provide the low-level glue needed to facilitate integration with business intelligence (BI) tools.
+- The Couchbase JDBC Driver is compatible with both Capella Analytics and Enterprise Analytics (note: it does not support the Query Service).
 - **Analytics Tabular Views:** Pre-configured [tabular views](https://docs.couchbase.com/analytics/sqlpp/5a_views.html) for data access

 ## Setup/Installation